Early on we are pampered in the greenhouse of life under ideal conditions, initially.

 Storms can uproot such trees more easily, when their roots were underdeveloped because all the thriving was directed towards the visible, the far too big crown, and broken because the natural adaptability and elasticity had been lost through striving for a too narrow goal.
 Moreover, causes for discard are reduced yield because of ageing,

 What has happened to those who were sitting in the last row at school, the stranded and the renegades?
 Those who had not achieved the standards.
 They were regarded as failures, attention was taken away from them, and they were left to their own devices.
 As a minority the system ignored them; there was no category, no pigeon‑hole for them.
 You may find them under ‘Others’.

 Some of those others never overcame the hurt and crippling.
 Some of them live continuously in a dichotomy of indecisiveness, whether to follow their own intuition or aim for the targets they have been taught, always doubting their decision because self-confidence has decayed.

-And some of them had managed to wither those alien crafts, their own twigs and branches took over completely, and they began to pursue their own development.
+And some of them had managed to wither those alien crafts, their twigs and branches took over entirely, and they began to pursue their own development.
 They remember the past with a black eye and a wry grin.

 A complete return to childlike happiness does not seem possible because the scars of education have hardened the soul too much.
 But why not trying?
-They have survived the greatest danger a child can be exposed to, why giving up as an adult?
+They have survived the most threatening danger a child can be exposed to, why giving up as an adult?
 Despair has no foundation.

 Perhaps, one found a place in a small vegetable garden on the outskirts of a city.
 Laughing children play in its shade, singing birds built their nests in his branches and the woodworms have quite a struggle in the hard, knobbly wood.
 With his roots securely anchored in the ground the elements of nature, wind, heat, storm, snow, and ice are greeted as messengers, cleaners and helpers for growth.